pandaisfast/msds682-fall2023-data-streaming/docs/lec7/assignment3.md

     [Screenshot example](https://github.com/pandaisfast/msds682-fall2023-data-streaming/blob/main/docs/assets/msds-hw3_startcode/Example%20Screenshot.png)

     (a) **FastAPI Application (5pts)**: Take a screenshot showing the FastAPI application running in the terminal.
-Your screenshot must show your terminal computer name and logs of successfully producing the trip data as well as driver and rider data.
+Your screenshot must show your *computer name* in the terminal and also logs of successfully producing the trip data as well as driver and rider data.

     (b) **Scheduler Execution (5pts)**: Take a screenshot of either `scheduler1.py` or `scheduler2.py` running in the terminal.
-Your screenshot must show your terminal computer name and logs of successfully producing messages continuously.
+Your screenshot must show your *computer name* in the terminal and also logs of successfully producing messages continuously.

 - **Extra Credit Challenge**